PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 proves exact context and normalization, while affected and architecture gates preserve the wrapper, adjacent boundaries, shared scope, and total pass ownership.

+## Late QKV prune-aware summary characterization

+The next evidence triple captures tensor count, invokes the QKV owner with the runtime layout-Transpose flag and `include_prefix=False`, then builds a stable prune-aware summary.
+The count and raw tuple are consumed only by that summary;
+the normalized mapping is not used for control flow.
+Two default-policy raw wrapper uses elsewhere must remain unchanged.

+`tests/test_flatbuffer_direct_late_qkv_summary_orchestration.py` fixes the
+three statements, exact flags, prune expression, result use counts, predecessor, successor, and retained raw wrapper.
+Its strict expected failure requires a generic pass-module prune-aware summary owner.
+No production source, pass, graph, result, store, public API, artifact, dependency, or TensorFlow boundary changed.

+Sequential characterization under core-only `uv` completed with `1 passed, 1 xfailed in 0.17s`; targeted Ruff, bytecode compilation, and whitespace checks passed.
+The sole expected failure is the intentionally absent summary owner.